gbmhunter/NinjaHSM/README.md

 If you are using CMake, you can add NinjaHSM to your project by adding the following to your `CMakeLists.txt` file:

-NOTE: This doesn't work yet... still working on it.

 ```cmake
 include(FetchContent)
 FetchContent_Declare(NinjaHSM